zhenfeizhang/raptor/FOSS exception.md

 This FOSS License Exception, along with the GPL licensing of Raptor, is an irrevocable grant by OnBoard Security, Inc. and cannot be withdrawn by OnBoard Security, Inc, and/or any future owners of the Patented Raptor Algorithms.

-1. **Definitions.**
+* **Definitions.**

-    "Derivative Work" means a derivative work, as defined under applicable copyright law, formed entirely from the GPLed Raptor and one or more FOSS Projects.
+  * "Derivative Work" means a derivative work, as defined under applicable copyright law, formed entirely from the GPLed Raptor and one or more FOSS Projects.

-    "FOSS Project" means a free and open source software product distributed subject to a license listed in the section below titled "FOSS License List."
+  * "FOSS Project" means a free and open source software product distributed subject to a license listed in the section below titled "FOSS License List."

-    "FOSS Notice" means a notice placed by OnBoard Security, Inc. in the Raptor Crypto Library Repository ("raptor") stating that Raptor may be distributed under OnBoard Security's FOSS License Exception.
+  * "FOSS Notice" means a notice placed by OnBoard Security, Inc. in the Raptor Crypto Library Repository ("raptor") stating that Raptor may be distributed under OnBoard Security's FOSS License Exception.
 As of December 4th 2013, this repository is hosted on github at https://github.com/NTRUOpenSourceProject/raptor

-    "Independent Work" means portions of the Derivative Work that are not derived from the GPLed Raptor and can reasonably be considered independent and separate works.
+  * "Independent Work" means portions of the Derivative Work that are not derived from the GPLed Raptor and can reasonably be considered independent and separate works.

-    "GPLed Raptor" means Raptor, distributed under the GPL v2 or higher.
+  * "GPLed Raptor" means Raptor, distributed under the GPL v2 or higher.

-2.  **A FOSS Project developer ("you" or "your")** may distribute a Derivative Work provided that you and the Derivative Work meet all of the following conditions:
+* **A FOSS Project developer ("you" or "your")** may distribute a Derivative Work provided that you and the Derivative Work meet all of the following conditions:

-  a.
-You obey the GPL in all respects for the GPLed Raptor and all portions (including modifications) of the GPLed Raptor included in the Derivative Work (provided that this condition does not apply to Independent Works);
+  * You obey the GPL in all respects for the GPLed Raptor and all portions (including modifications) of the GPLed Raptor included in the Derivative Work (provided that this condition does not apply to Independent Works);

-  b.
-The Derivative Work does not include any work licensed under the GPL other than the GPLed Raptor;
+  * The Derivative Work does not include any work licensed under the GPL other than the GPLed Raptor;

-  c.
-You distribute Independent Works subject to a license listed in the section below titled "FOSS License List";
+  * You distribute Independent Works subject to a license listed in the section below titled "FOSS License List";

-  d.
-You distribute Independent Works in object code or executable form with the complete corresponding machine-readable source code on the same medium and under the same FOSS license applying to the object code or executable forms;
+  * You distribute Independent Works in object code or executable form with the complete corresponding machine-readable source code on the same medium and under the same FOSS license applying to the object code or executable forms;

-  e.
-All works that are aggregated with the GPLed Raptor or the Derivative Work on a medium or volume of storage are not derivative works of the GPLed Raptor, Derivative Work or FOSS Project, and must reasonably be considered independent and separate works.
+  * All works that are aggregated with the GPLed Raptor or the Derivative Work on a medium or volume of storage are not derivative works of the GPLed Raptor, Derivative Work or FOSS Project, and must reasonably be considered independent and separate works.

-  f.
-You distribute a copy of this FOSS License Exception with your Derivative Work.
+  * You distribute a copy of this FOSS License Exception with your Derivative Work.

-3. **OnBoard Security, Inc. reserves all rights** not expressly granted in these terms and conditions.
+* **OnBoard Security, Inc. reserves all rights** not expressly granted in these terms and conditions.
 If all of the above conditions are not met, then this FOSS License Exception does not apply to you or your Derivative Work.

 FOSS License List